-LOOK FOR A BATTER'S HELMET WITH LABELS THAT:
+LOOK FOR A CATCHER'S HELMET WITH LABELS THAT:

-Say "MEETS NOCSAE Standard®" as certified either by the manufacturer or by SEI.
-That label means that the helmet model has been tested and meets NOCSAE performance and protection standards.

-- State whether the helmet can be recertified.
+- Say MEETS NOCSAE Standard®.1 That certification label means that the helmet was tested to comply with rigorous and demanding performance standards.
+Newer helmets may also say "SEI Certified -- MEETS NOCSAE Standard®".2 - State whether the helmet can be recertified.
 If not, look for the label that specifies when the certification to the NOCSAE standard expires. - Specify how frequently the helmet must be reconditioned and recertified. - Have the date of manufacture.
 This information will be helpful if the manufacturer has: specified a useful life of the helmet; specified that the helmet may not be reconditioned and recertified; or if there is ever a recall on that particular model or year.

-If the helmet is not new, you should also look for a label that includes the date the helmet was expertly repaired and approved for use (reconditioned/recertified.
+If the helmet is not new, you should also look for a label that includes the date the helmet was expertly repaired and approved for use (reconditioned/recertified).

-Know When to Replace a Batter's Helmet:
+When to Replace a Catcher's Helmet: